Volkert, Inc.: History

 The company was founded in 1925 in New Orleans as Doullut and Ewin, Inc. It relocated to Mobile in 1946 and was reorganized as J. P. Ewin, Inc. It was renamed as the Ewin Engineering Corporation in 1950.
 David G. Volkert took possession of the company in 1954.
 The company was renamed as David Volkert & Associates, Inc. in 1963.
 An employee stock ownership plan was begun in 1975.
 New subsidiaries, Volkert Construction Services, Inc. and Volkert Environmental Group, Inc. were created in 1984 and 1985.
 It was again renamed in 1999, this time as Volkert & Associates, Inc. David G. Volkert died in 2001.
 The firm was inducted into the Alabama Engineering Hall of Fame in 2003.
+Volkert also has nine projects and three associates in the Alabama Engineering Hall of Fame.
 It was renamed as Volkert, Inc. in 2009.
-Its purchase of Allied Engineering and Testing Inc. of Fort Myers, Florida was announced in October 2012.
-Allied Engineering and Testing Inc. employed 90 people in five Florida-based offices at the time of acquisition.
-The company announced that there were no immediate plans to modify the operations or staffing levels of the acquired company.
+Subsidiary Volkert Global was formed in 2014 and concluded operations and was dissolved in 2020.